 The "#2 Other" category is comprised of investments that do not meet the ESG factors for promoting their environmental or social characteristics or do not qualify as sustainable investments.
-The category may include are environmentally sustainable investments that do not take into account the criteria for environmentally sustainable economic activities under the EU Taxonomy. financial derivative instruments for hedging and for efficient portfolio management purposes as well as ancillary liquid assets, bank deposits, money market instruments and money market funds on an ancillary basis in order to achieve its investment goals, for treasury purposes and in case of unfavourable market conditions.
+The category may include financial derivative instruments for hedging and for efficient portfolio management purposes as well as ancillary liquid assets, bank deposits, money market instruments and money market funds on an ancillary basis in order to achieve its investment goals, for treasury purposes and in case of unfavourable market conditions.
 No minimum environmental or social safeguards will be in place in relation to such holdings.